Qin Hui: Xiyoubu

 Xiyoubu (西遊補 - "Supplement to the Journey to the West", 1640) - A Ming dynasty addendum to the famous Chinese novel Journey to the West, which takes place between the end of chapter 61 and the beginning of 62.
 In the novel, The Monkey King faces a representation of his own carnal desires and is trapped inside of a tower full of mirrors, each with its own powers.
 One mirror causes him to travel forward in time, from the Tang to the Song dynasty.
 There, some junior devils appear and tell him that the ruler of the underworld King Yama has recently died of an illness, and so Monkey must take his place until a suitable replacement can be found.
 Monkey ends up judging the fate of the recently deceased Prime Minister Qin Hui.
 He tortures Qin into confessing his sins.
-These tortures include having millions of embroidery needles shoved into his flesh, being ground into paste, thrown onto a mountain of swords and spears, hacked into bits, forced to drink human pus, and his rib cage ripped apart to give him the appearance of a dragon fly.
+These tortures include having millions of embroidery needles shoved into his flesh, being ground into paste, thrown onto a mountain of swords and spears, hacked into bits, forced to drink human pus, and his rib cage ripped apart to give him the appearance of a dragonfly.
 A demon is charged with using his magic breath to "blow" Qin back into his proper form.
 Monkey finally sends a demon to heaven to retrieve a powerful magic gourd that sucks anyone, who speaks before it, inside, and melts them down into a bloody stew.
 He uses this gourd for Qin's final punishment.
 Meanwhile, Monkey invites the ghost of Yue Fei to the underworld and takes him as his third master.
 (He claims this completes his lessons on the three religions since: 1) the immortal Subhodi taught him Taoist magic 2) the monk Tang Sanzang taught him Buddhist restraint and 3) Yue Fei taught him Confucian ideals.)
 He entertains Yue Fei until Qin has been reduced to liquid and offers the general a cup of Qin's "blood wine."
 Yue, however, refuses on the grounds that drinking it would sully his soul.
 Monkey then does an experiment where he makes a junior devil drink the wine.
 Sometime later, the devil, apparently under the evil influence of the blood wine, murders his personal religious teacher and escapes into the "gate of ghosts," presumably being reborn into another existence.
 Yue Fei then takes his leave to return to his heavenly abode.
 Monkey sends him off with a huge display of respect by making all of the millions of denizens of the underworld kowtow before him.